 The Alize-frost computation kernel calculates the evolution with the time, of the temperature at the surface of the model and at each interface level between adjacent layers.
-Theses results are also presented in the terms of the evolution curves in the time of the frost quantity at the same levels, and frost index at the surface of the pavement.
+These results are also presented in the terms of the evolution curves in the time of the frost quantity at the same levels, and frost index at the surface of the pavement.
 The surface frost index is converted into atmospheric index.
-In the majority of cases, the finalized result of frost computation is presented in term of the frost index allowable by a given pavement structure (main unknown of the problem to solve), depending on the frost quantity transmitted at the top of the capping layer.
+In the majority of cases, the finalized result of frost computation is presented in term of the frost quantity transmitted at the top of the capping layer.
 This frost quantity transmitted at the top of the capping layer is an input of the problem.
 It can be evaluated by mean of a specific help-sheet included in the Alize-frost module, accordingly to the Lcpc-Setra 's design Guide.